davidlj95/ngx/projects/ngx-meta/docs/content/guides/manage-your-custom-metadata.md

 ### Injecting the class

-If you implemented using an `#!typescript @Injectable` class with the `#!javascript {providedIn: 'root'}` option, nothing else is needed 🎉

-Otherwise, create a [class provider](https://angular.dev/guide/di/dependency-injection-providers#class-providers-useclass) and add it to your main app file.
+Create a [class provider](https://angular.dev/guide/di/dependency-injection-providers#class-providers-useclass) and add it to your main app file.
 In a similar fashion as you would do with a built-in metadata module like [standard module] in the [get started setup] step

 === "For non-standalone, module-based apps"